 All of us have experienced rust stains at some point in our lives.
-These unsightly marks on plastic items can be a pain to remove, but it is possible!
+These unsightly marks on plastic items can be a pain to remove, but it is possible to completely remove rust from plastic!
 In this blog post we will share with you some tips and tricks that may help you get rid of those pesky rust stains from your plastic product.

 How rust stains appears on plastic?

 Rust stains on plastic are caused by the iron in the rust mixing with moisture.
 This reaction is what causes those pesky marks to show up, so if you have any creases or cracks in your items then it will make them more susceptible to these occurrences.
 Start by getting rid of excess water from the surface before trying anything else!
 If that doesn’t work, then it might be time for a deeper clean and some elbow grease!